emadak47/FaceRecognition/README.md

 ## Usage
 ### Functionality
 - Face ID login: Users can train a model to recognize their face and then use the Face ID login option
-- Sign-up (EXTRA feature): New users can enter their details and gain access to the app
-- Change account details (EXTRA feature): All users can change their account details like phone number, password and address information
 - View and filter transactions: Transactions of users can be filtered based on account, date, time and amount
 - View account balances and details: Users can view their account balances
+- [EXTRA feature] Sign-up: New users can enter their details and gain access to the app
+- [EXTRA feature] Change account details: All users can change their account details like phone number, password and address information

 ### Sign-up
-From the homepage, new users can sign up by clicking `Register here`.
-After filling all the fields (Note: Full name must include first and last name), the application will automatically capture your face for the Face ID login feature.
+1. From the homepage, new users can sign up by clicking `Register here`
+2. Fill in all the fields (note: Full name must include first and last name)
+3. The application will automatically capture your face for the Face ID login feature

 ### Log-in
 #### Option 1: Email and password